Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Introduction

-Over recent years, image-to-video transfer learning, which adapts knowledge from vision-language foundation models to the video domain, has emerged as a prominent paradigm for video-language understanding.
-Alternatively, another approach involves pre-training video-language foundation models directly from massive video-text data before transferring them to downstream tasks.
-As shown in Fig~\ref{intro}, compared to direct pre-training—which faces challenges such as high data collection costs and low computational efficiency—we find that initializing from large-scale image-text pre-trained models offers greater practicality and scalability.
-This is attributed to the greater abundance of image-text data and lower associated costs.
-For instance, UniFormerV1 \cite{intro:uniformer} was pre-trained directly on the Kinetics-400 \cite{GEN:kinetics} dataset, whereas UniFormerV2 \cite{var:uniformerv2} underwent post-pre-training starting from an image-text model.
-Compared to V1, UniFormerV2 achieves superior performance with reduced training overhead, demonstrating that adapting image representations aligned with text to various video scenarios via task-specific transfer techniques is both more flexible and cost-effective.
+Compared to directly transferring models pre-trained solely on large-scale video-text data, adapting ILFMs to downstream video tasks demonstrates greater advantages.
+As illustrated in Fig.~\ref{intro}, training video-language foundation models from scratch encounters key challenges such as low computational efficiency and high data collection costs, since acquiring high-quality video-text data is inherently extremely difficult.
+In contrast, initializing from large-scale image-text pre-trained models presents higher practicality and scalability, owing to the richer availability and lower cost of image-text data.
+For instance, UniFormerV1 \cite{intro:uniformer} was pre-trained directly on the Kinetics-400 \cite{dataset:kinetics400} dataset, whereas UniFormerV2 \cite{var:uniformerv2} underwent post-pre-training starting from an image-text model.
+Compared to V1, UniFormerV2 achieves superior performance across diverse video understanding tasks with reduced training overhead, demonstrating that adapting image representations aligned with text to various video scenarios via task-specific transfer techniques is both more flexible and cost-effective.